 Why patch management is important

-Panorama9 can track changes and update vulnerable systems and devices without you having to do anything all managed directly from the Panorama9 Dashboard.
+Panorama9 can detect vulnerabilities and update vulnerable devices without you having to do anything, all managed directly from the Panorama9 Dashboard.
 Leaving you to do what matters most – provide an IT environment that helps your business achieve its goals.

 Panorama9 can automatically update (including 3rd party applications) Microsoft Windows 7 or newer and Apple's Mac OS X 10.6 or newer.